Networking That Works

 - Constantly bragging about your connections.

-- Failing to get back to the person with periodic updates.
+- Failing to get back to someone with periodic updates.

 - Forgetting a follow-up and thank-you at the end of your search.